azulverdosa/squeaky_bones/CONTRIBUTING.md

 <summary> <strong>Installing on Linux</strong> </summary>

-If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.
-If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use dnf:
+It is easiest to install Git on Linux using the preferred package manager of your Linux distribution.

+If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use `dnf`:

 ```sh
 sudo dnf install git-all
 ```

-If you’re on a Debian-based distribution, such as Ubuntu, try apt:
+If you’re on a Debian-based distribution, such as Ubuntu, try `apt`:

 ```sh
 sudo apt install git-all
 ```

-For more options, there are instructions for installing on several different Unix distributions on the [Git website](https://git-scm.com/download/linux).
+For all the options, there are instructions for installing on several different Unix distributions at [Git website](https://git-scm.com/download/linux) for more instructions.

 </details>